fudgebucket27/LoopMintSharp/README.md

 ```
 If compiling yourself please read the section about it below.

+The following instructions in this README are for version 3 and above.
+For version 2 and below see: https://github.com/fudgebucket27/LoopMintSharp#video-tutorial-for-version-2-and-below

 ## 1. Creating a collection
 **All commands must be done in a command line window opened in the same folder as the unzipped LoopMintSharp**